javiertello/Lab2/ToDo_REST_WebApp-ws/README.md

-# WebApp that uses the SOAP server as its ToDo Repository
+# WebApp that uses the REST server as its ToDo Repository

-First, you must deploy your SOAP server at [http://localhost:8081/](http://localhost:8081/).
+First, you must deploy your REST server at [http://localhost:8081/](http://localhost:8081/).
-When SOAP server is running, run the Web Application at [http://localhost:8080/](http://localhost:8080/).
-You can do 3 operations: Add ToDo, Remove ToDo and List ToDo tasks.
+When REST server is running, run the Web Application at [http://localhost:8080/](http://localhost:8080/).
+You can do CRUD operations: GET, POST, PUT and DELETE ToDo's